Performance Analysis of Event-Triggered Consensus Control for Multi-agent Systems under Cyber-Physical Attacks: INTRODUCTION

 \section{INTRODUCTION}

-The success of next-generation connected autonomous vehicles \cite{elliott2019recent} can profoundly impact the transport sector globally by improving efficiency, preventing traffic congestion, and increasing road safety.
-In the past years, toward this goal, a rich body of work has considered designing distributed multi-agent systems (MASs) \cite{li2017dynamical} that leverage communication between agent (vehicles) to further reduce congestion.
+The success of next-generation connected autonomous vehicles can profoundly impact the transport sector globally by improving efficiency, preventing traffic congestion, and increasing road safety.
+In the past years, toward this goal, a rich body of work has considered designing distributed multi-agent systems (MASs) that leverage communication between agent (vehicles) to further reduce congestion.
 Generally, in distributed control of MASs, a set of agents communicate with each other over a communication network to reach a coordinated group behavior.
 Specifically, in the consensus control problem, the coordinated group behavior is specified as achieving agreement between agents on some quantity of interest.
-For connected autonomous vehicles, vehicle platooning \cite{wang2019survey,elahi2021h,linsenmayer2015event} is an example of MASs under which vehicles must reach consensus on a desired speed while moving in a string and maintaining a prespecified desired inter vehicle distance.

 Traditional approaches for implementation of distributed control protocols of MASs require continuous exchange of information among agents, which demands a large communication bandwidth and can result in congestion for systems with resource-limited embedded micro-processors.
-To alleviate this issue, several real-time scheduling methods, called event-triggered control approaches, have been introduced for reducing the communication burden while keeping the performance at an acceptable level \cite{Tabuada2007,Dimos2012TAC,Wang2011TAC,Yi2017CDC,Yi2019Automatica,Yi2018TAC}.
+To alleviate this issue, several real-time scheduling methods, called event-triggered control approaches, have been introduced for reducing the communication burden while keeping the performance at an acceptable level \cite{Tabuada2007,Dimos2012TAC,Yi2019Automatica}.
 Typically, communication and control updates are executed when the ratio of a certain error norm exceeds a predefined threshold.
-A rich body of literature has been developed on event-triggered control approaches \cite{zhu2014auto,cheng2017TAC,yang2016aut,Wenfeng2016,Fang2013,LIUZZA20161,Hu2017cyber,Seyboth2013Auto,VAMVOUDAKIS2018412,Sahoo2016}.
+A rich body of literature has been developed on event-triggered control approaches \cite{zhu2014auto,cheng2017TAC,Hu2017cyber,VAMVOUDAKIS2018412}.
 In these approaches it is assumed that the communication network and agents are reliable and not compromised.
-This assumption, nevertheless, can be violated in the presence of cyber-physical attacks \cite{mustafa2019secure}.
+This assumption, nevertheless, can be violated in the presence of cyber-physical attacks.